Airplane Toys For Toddlers

 When my toddlers where around a year old, they loved their boogie boards.
 Even though they were on the larger side, I would still carry them around in my diaper bag.
 We ended up losing one of the pens though so I would suggest something like this where the pen is attached.

 Every so often, Target puts out felt toy kits in their dollar spot located at the front of the store.
-We have the Dr kit and my kid love it.
-It is very compact and can easily be thrown into any carry-on bag.
+We have several including a dr kit, a jungle set, a train set and a camping book.
+They enjoy them all but the dr kit and jungle sets are the most frequently chosen for their bags.
+They are all very compact and can easily be thrown into any carry-on bag.

 Mess-free means stress-free.
-They make travel packs with a clipboard case (great for car-trips) but you’ll save space by just bringing a few markers in a zipped pouch with the paper.
+Wonder markers make travel packs with a clipboard case (great for car-trips) but you’ll save space by just bringing a few markers in a zipped pouch with the paper.

 When my toddlers were younger they LOVED playing with straws.
 Straws come in handy when you’re dining out during your trip too.
 Silicone ones can be used over and over.

-Good for the plane, great for the destination where there’s more room to race.
+Cars are good for the plane and great for the destination where there’s more room to race.

-Unlike traditional reusable stickers, magnets won’t lose their adhesive quality.
+Unlike traditional reusable stickers, these magnets won’t lose their adhesive quality.
 The downside is that they are heavier and bulkier than the cling-on version, but they will last longer.
-I recommend removing all the stickers from the shet before your trip and storing them in a small, reusable pouch.
+I recommend removing all the stickers from the sheet before your trip and storing them in a small, reusable pouch.

-Even if your toddlers aren’t old enough to play the memory game, this board makes for a great game of peek a boo or fun finding a certain animal.
+Even if your toddlers aren’t old enough to play this memory game, this board makes for a great game of peek a boo or fun finding a certain animal.

 Small Toy figures

 Small animals, action figures, etc are great for trips.
 My kids are obsessed with horses.
 They don’t go anywhere without one of these.
-Sometimes I pack other tiny farm animals for them to play with.
+Sometimes I pack other tiny farm animals for them to play with too.

-Lace toys are great for practicing dexterity and problem solving, some are large though so make sure you get one small enough to pack in your carry-on.
+Lace toys are great for practicing dexterity and problem solving, some are large though so make sure you get one small enough, like this one, to pack in your carry-on.

 Great for young toddlers.
-My daughter used to play with this one for an hour at a time.
+My daughter used to play with this one for an hour at a time when she was younger.

 Toddlers who can be trusted to keep the tape on the paper will love making patterns in tape books.
-The tape is easily removed from just about any surface but I personally find it too much work to track and keep removing tape all over.
+The tape is easily removed from just about any surface but I personally find it too much work to track of and removing tape all over the place.